En passant: History

 In early versions of chess, the pawn could not advance two squares on its first move.
 The two-square advance was introduced later, between the 13th and 16th centuries, to speed up games.
 The en passant capture may have been introduced at that time, or it may have come later; references to en passant captures appear in the books by the 16th-century Spanish chess master Ruy López de Segura.

 The en passant capture was one of the last major additions to European chess.
 (Note: Other relatively recent rule changes include the addition of castling, alterations to the abilities of the queen and bishop (Spanish master Ruy López de Segura gives the rule in his 1561 book Libro de la invencion liberal y arte del juego del axedrez), and alterations to promotion.)
 In some parts of Europe, particularly in Italy, there was no such rule; this was known as passar battaglia.
 In 1880, Italy adopted the rules used by the rest of the world, including the en passant capture, in preparation for the 1881 Milan tournament.

 Draw by repetition and stalemate

 In the context of threefold and fivefold repetition, two positions are considered different if the opportunity to perform a given en passant capture exists in one position but not the other.

 When a player is not in check, and capturing en passant is the only legal move, the player may not claim a draw by stalemate.
-In his book on chess organization and rules, International Arbiter Kenneth Harkness wrote that people frequently asked if this is the case.
+In his book on chess organisation and rules, International Arbiter Kenneth Harkness wrote that people frequently asked if this is the case.
 Chess players debated this point in the 19th century, with some arguing that the right to capture en passant is a "privilege" that one cannot be compelled to exercise.
 In his 1860 book Chess Praxis, Howard Staunton wrote that the en passant capture is mandatory in such a position; the rules of chess were amended to make this clear.